-This workshop will be based out of our studio in case of inclement weather, but we will spend our time painting in the New Hampshire/Maine seacoast area.
+We will spend our time painting in the New Hampshire/Maine seacoast area.
 In part one of Mastering Alla Prima Painting we worked in the studio.
 For part two we will be exploring the alla prima method outdoors plein air.
 Everyone is welcome.
-There is no need to have taken part one to participate in this workshop.
+There is no need to have participated in the studio workshop in order to benefit from this plein air workshop.

 In this two-day plein air workshop, let us take the mystery out of this painterly approach.
 Economy of stroke is within every painters grasp if they are willing to approach the painting process with a 'Less Is More' mind set.
 More than half the battle is a willingness to load the brush with enough paint and make each stroke count for something.
 Over the weekend, we will strive for this.

 On day one, I will be supplying you with a 16x20 inch panel ready to go.
 Each panel will be taped off in sections to give you four 8x10 inch painting surfaces.
 Using the same scene, I will demonstrate 3 separate ways to approach blocking in a painting quickly.
 These are tried and true methods I incorporate when I am painting in plein air competitions and quick draw events.
 I want to be able to get to the real painting of my subject before the light changes.
 I will explain why one of the three block-in approaches works best for my subject and light source and then quickly paint an Alla Prima Sketch on the fourth section of my 16x20 inch panel.
 Each student will then work on their own painting and be asked to use their 16x20 panel in the same way.
 On day two we will explore Alla Prima techniques in more depth with regards to paint handling, color and value choices and specific brushwork that can be employed to help capture light and atmospheric effects in our painting.
 Students should come prepared with the mind set of painting 2 or 3 paintings on day two.
 9x12 and 11x14 inch panels are ideal for this.